Joshua W. Pate

 Zoe and Zak’s Pain Hacks Book Series 1-5

-My new children’s book series has arrived!
-Each of the 5 books for primary schoolers explores a key learning outcome of pain science education.
+Each of the 5 children’s books for primary schoolers explores a key learning outcome of pain science education.
 Plus, we have built an online portal too – with free activities for kids, parents, clinicians and teachers!

 About me